fresh-eggs/fresh-eggs.github.io/xband_post.md

 autoload = yes
 ```

-Once everything was setup all we had to do was dial the XBAND Network and our `msExecuteCode` packet should be injected.
+Once this was setup, all we had to do is dial the XBAND Network and our `msExecuteCode` packet should be injected thanks to my modified XBAND Server.
 If this feature really does exist on retail cartridges, the payload should execute.

+Below, you'll see my XBAND connected to my ATA.
+The laptop in the frame is running the modified verion of the Roofgarden XBAND server along with the software PBX to receive the call from the XBAND.

 <video src="https://user-images.githubusercontent.com/7784322/177585366-c2f7642c-76e3-491a-918f-b062d1582f5b.mp4" controls="controls" style="max-width: 700px; max-height: 900px">
 </video>